MicrosoftDocs/quantum-docs/azure-quantum/reference/Python-SDK/Azure.Quantum.md

 ## Constructor

-To create a `Workspace` object, you must supply the following arguments in order to connect.
-If you have not already created a workspace, please follow the [Creating an Azure Quantum Workspace guide](/Guides/Creating-an-Azure-Quantum-Workspace).
+To create a Workspace object, you must supply the following arguments in order to connect.
+If you have not already created a Workspace, follow the steps in [Creating an Azure Quantum Workspace guide](/Guides/Creating-an-Azure-Quantum-Workspace) using the following values:

-- `subscription_id`: The subscription id the `Workspace` is deployed in
+- `subscription_id`: The subscription ID where the Workspace is deployed.
-- `resource_group`: The name of the resource group the `Workspace` is deployed in
+- `resource_group`: The name of the resource group where the Workspace is deployed.
-- `name`: The name of the `Workspace`
+- `name`: The name of the Workspace.
-- `storage`: The connection string of the storage account provisioned for your `Workspace`
+- `storage`: The connection string of the storage account provisioned for your Workspace.

-All of the above values are output when you use the [`quantum-workspace` script](https://dev.azure.com/AzureQuantum-PreviewCustomers/PrivatePreview/_git/Documentation?path=%2Fscripts) with either the `create` or `show` commands.
+All of these values are output when you use the [`quantum-workspace` script](https://dev.azure.com/AzureQuantum-PreviewCustomers/PrivatePreview/_git/Documentation?path=%2Fscripts) with either the `create` or `show` commands.